Kayla Colton (she/they)

 My approach is grounded in curiosity and nuance.
 I believe many symptoms make sense when you understand them in the context of your relationships, your nervous system, and your life experiences, and not as signs that something is inherently wrong.

-Clients often describe feeling genuinely seen in ways they have struggled to find elsewhere, especially when they have felt “too much,” overly complex, or difficult to categorize within standardized treatment models.
-I aim to create a space where insight, emotional experience, and authenticity can come together without shame or reduction.
+My clients often describe feeling genuinely seen in ways they have struggled to find elsewhere, especially when they have felt “too much,” overly complex, or difficult to categorize within standardized treatment models.

 My work is shaped by both extensive clinical training and my own ongoing therapy process.
 I believe it matters that your therapist is also doing their own work!
 I identify as queer and neurodivergent, and my practice is grounded in a culturally sensitive, anti-oppressive framework.